x-yzt/mixtures/README.md

 then responsible to call `vars()` on the `SimpleNamespace` object to pass an usual `dict` to the template renderer.

+### Sitemaps

+In addition to the `django.contrib.sitemaps` package, this project uses a few tweaks:

+- Static pages sitemaps use a custom child class which allows shorter definition;
+- Each app has its own `sitemaps` module, which is responsible for defining a `SITEMAPS` dict containing the sitemaps such as `{'sitemap_name': sitemap_object}`;
+- A `get_apps_sitemaps` function is used in order to collect those sitemaps and prefix them.

+Relevant source code lives in the `utils/sitemaps` directory.

 ### About SASS

 Mixtures uses SASS for generating its stylesheets.
 Each app has its own